 Objectives: To understand what we can learn from the impact of the COVID-19 pandemic and lockdown about what enables work participation for people with inflammatory arthritis and chronic pain conditions.

+Design: Qualitative interviews embedded within an observational questionnaire study of individuals with musculoskeletal (MSK) conditions.

+Setting: UK primary care (general practices), and secondary care-based rheumatology services.

-Methods: Three established cohorts involving individuals with axial spondyloarthritis, psoriatic arthritis, and musculoskeletal pain completed a questionnaire between July and December 2020.
-A subset of respondents were selected for semi-structured interviews that explored the impact of lockdown and associated work restrictions.
+Participants: Individuals with axial spondyloarthritis, psoriatic arthritis, and musculoskeletal pain from three established cohorts completed an online/paper-based questionnaire ( July-December 2020).
+A subset of respondents were selected for semi-structured interviews.

+Primary and secondary outcome measures: The survey quantified the effects of lockdown on work circumstances.
+Qualitative interviews explored the impacts of these changes and the advantages and disadvantages of changes in work circumstances.

 Results: 491 people (52% female, median age 49 years) who were employed at the time of lockdown responded to the questionnaire.
 The qualitative analysis included 157 free-text comments on work from the questionnaire and data collected within 18 interviews.